geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 .. note::

-   The forum includes the compelte `geoserver-users <https://sourceforge.net/p/geoserver/mailman/geoserver-users/>`__ Source Forge as a searchable archive going back to 2004.
+   The forum includes the complete `geoserver-users <https://sourceforge.net/p/geoserver/mailman/geoserver-users/>`__ Source Forge as a searchable archive going back to 2004.

 GeoServer Developer
 -------------------